kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

 - the learning process
     - start with fundamentals
     - [[dendron://kevin-public/res.books.the-art-of-learning.concepts.making-smaller-circles]] - once you have mastered the basics, make it smaller but keep the same feeling
-    - expand from basics, build triggers to keep you present, create sandals to overcome adversity
+    - expand from basics, build routines and triggers to keep you present, create sandals to overcome adversity
+    - create your own earthquakes

-    - learn to alternate between focus and relaxation (do interval practice)
+    - learn to **alternate between focus and relaxation** (do interval practice)
     - known what **good** feels like and hone into that feeling - use it as a guide for learning anything

+- on flow
+    - find the soft zone where you can be like grass in a hurricane
+    - go with your nature and however you're feeling
+    - know what good feels like
+    - whatever comes, use it

+- on presence
+    - be present to what happens, its not he first mistake that sinks you
+    - relaxation and presnce allows unconcious to flow
+    - being present and have a higher frame rate to see what is happening
+    - breathe
+    - ability to be clearheaded under fire is what separates the best

+- on competition
+    - when you control two of your opponents limbs with one of your own, you have an advantage
+    - rivals and dirty players are your teachers

 ## Next
 - checkout the Human Performance Institute